Architecture¶

 ├── scripts/ # Active utilities (benchmark maintenance + verifier tooling)

-├── data/leaderboard/ # Generated public artifacts (JSON, HTML)
+├── data/leaderboard/ # Canonical generated leaderboard artifacts

 └── archive/ # Historical docs, scripts, and remediation bundles